 Because the reach of LinkedIn as a job search tool is far and wide (and ever-evolving), future posts will cover even more advanced LinkedIn techniques.

 Asking & Receiving Fantastic LinkedIn Recommendations

 The idea of requesting a recommendation on LinkedIn may very well make you almost as skittish as the prospect of a job interview.
 On LinkedIn, though, it’s worth going out of your comfort zone because recommendations serve as powerful testimonials to your hard work, dedication, and ultimate employability.

 4 Tips for Asking for LinkedIn Recommendations

-These great tips will help take some of the sting out of the big ask, and help you approach the recommendations in a while new light.
+These great tips will help take some of the stings out of the big ask, and help you approach the recommendations in a whole new light

 Whom Should You Ask for Recommendations?